zhenze12345/mp3client.el/README.md

 Usage:
 Add (require 'mp3client) to your .emacs file.

-All the function of mp3client with a prefix of "mp3-client-".
+All the name of function contain prefix called "mp3-client-".

 Start connect:
 (mp3-client-start)
+After run this function without error, it will create a buffer called "*mp3-client*", and you can choose music with mouse clicked or with keyboard enter.

 Stop connect:
 (mp3-client-stop)